esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 - MultiQC can be used to create a nice summary report of QC information
 ---

+> ## Heads up: Results may vary!
+> It is possible that your results may be **slightly** different from the ones presented in this tutorial due to differing versions of tools, reference data, external databases, or because of stochastic processes in the algorithms.
+>
+{: .callout}

-## Counting
+## What is counting?

-The alignment produces a set of BAM files, where each file contains the read alignments for each sample.
+The alignment produced a set of BAM files, where each file contains the read alignments for each sample.
 In the BAM file, there is a chromosomal location for every read that mapped.
 Now that we have figured out where each read comes from in the genome, we need to summarise the information across genes or exons.
 The mapped reads can be counted across mouse genes by using a tool called **featureCounts**. featureCounts requires gene annotation specifying the genomic start and end position of each exon of each gene.
 For convenience, featureCounts contains built-in annotation for mouse (`mm10`, `mm9`) and human (`hg38`, `hg19`) genome assemblies, where exon intervals are defined from the NCBI RefSeq annotation of the reference genome.
+<br/><br/>

 Reads that map to exons of genes are added together to obtain the count for each gene, with some care taken with reads that span exon-exon boundaries.
 The output is a count for each Entrez Gene ID, which are numbers such as `100008567`.
 For other species, users will need to read in a data frame in GTF format to define the genes and exons.
 Users can also specify a custom annotation file in SAF format.
-See the tool help in Galaxy, which has an example of what an SAF file should like like, or the Rsubread users guide for more information.
+Doing so is a bit outside the scope of this course!
+<br/><br/>
 > ## Hands-on: Count reads mapped to genes with **featureCounts**
 > 1. Run <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> **featureCounts** </button> modifying the following parameters:
 > + *"Alignment file"*: `aligned reads (BAM)` (output of **HISAT2**).